 Before you do anything else, consider if you're partly to blame for feeling burnt out.
-Are you being strict with your working hours?
+Are you strict with your working hours?
 Are you switching off during evenings and weekends?
 Because if you're chained to your desk 24/7, perhaps it's time to ask yourself why.

 Ask yourself the following questions, and be honest: Do you feel guilty if you're not sat at your desk?
-Are you feeling pressure to "make hay whilst the sun shines" but have perhaps taken on too much?
+Are you feeling pressure to "make hay while the sun shines" but have perhaps taken on too much?
 Are you using weekends to catch up on your work, and not getting any rest?
 Are you feeling low, negative and tired all the time?
 Are you worried if you turn work down, you'll annoy a client or suffer a quiet period?

-If you answered yes to any of the above questions, then your work/life balance could be suffering and you should make immediate changes.
+If you answered yes to any of the above questions, then your work/life balance could be suffering, and you should make immediate changes.